We’re renovating to better serve you!

 Interior work will close only a small portion of the Downtown Transit Terminal at a time and will not greatly interfere with public access.

-Upgrades to public washrooms will close washroom facilities as of Wednesday, September 20 for a period of approximately two weeks.
+Upgrades to public washrooms will close washroom facilities as of Wednesday, September 20 for a period of approximately six weeks.
 During that time, sharps containers which are normally found in the washrooms will be relocated to the construction fencing inside the terminal.

 How can I get directions or assistance at the Downtown Transit Terminal?